Digusil/kernel_regression_matlab/README.md

 * scaleMode: string; 'scaled' or 'unscaled' kernel function
 * OptimOptions: struct; option set for the optimisation function (see optimset)

-m is the number of validation datasets
-k is the number of the input features
+m is the number of validation tuples k is the number of the input features
-n is the number of the training datasets and the number of the hypothesis features
+n is the number of the training tuples and the number of the hypothesis features
 h_opt is a scalar or a 1xn vector.
 These values are the optimized parameter for the hypothesis.

-### Calculate new datasets
+### Calculate new tuples
-To calculate a new dataset based on the optimized hypothesis call the function **nadarayaWatsonEstimator**.
+To calculate a new tuple set based on the optimized hypothesis call the function **nadarayaWatsonEstimator**.

 M = **nadarayaWatsonEstimator**(x, x_feature, y_feature, kernelFunction, h, scaleMode)